SALVADOR DA BAHIA

 This is the beautiful game, of Capoeira Angola.

 As you can see in this video playlist, Capoeira Angola is a very agile, and versatile martial science of african origin, which historically is focused on fighting outnumbered or in technological disadvantage.
-Though it doesn’t look like it at first glance, the movements were developed for fighting and self defense, and we must always be mindful that Capoeira was used by the enslaved Africans of Brazil to free themselves from bondage, as well as a form of revolution, and a way to bring about change in the lives of it’s practitioners.
+Though it doesn’t look like it at first glance, the movements were developed for fighting and self defense, and we must always be mindful that Capoeira was used by the enslaved Africans of Brazil to free themselves from bondage, as well as a form of revolution, and a way to bring about change in the lives of its practitioners.

 Today, it’s used as a as a method of self-defense, and ultimately, a strategy to overcome all the trials and tribulations of life.